hmijail/announce-zoom-chat-messages/README.md

 Have you ever missed messages during a Zoom call?
 Do you wish Zoom made some noise when new messages appear?
 If so, you're lucky!
 This is a JavaScript For Automation (JXA) script that once per second checks the contents of your Zoom chat window, and beeps and displays a notification whenever new text appears.

-Note that this is only for the chat window that can be accessed **during a Zoom call**.
-This is not for the independent chat functionality in Zoom.
+Note that this is only for the chat window that is available **during a Zoom call**.
+This is not for the call-independent chat functionality in Zoom.

-## What is JXA?
+### What is JXA?

 It's a way to write "AppleScripts" in JavaScript.
 It comes included with every MacOS since 10.10.
 (Long before we also had AppleScript proper, but it's time to move to JavaScript)

+And what is AppleScript?
+It's Apple's secret weapon for world domination, always was (since long before Mac OS X), and looks like it will always be.
+Until it gets starved to death. *Sigh*.

-# How do I run it?
+## How do I run it?

 First you need to compile it.
 Afterwards you will be able to run it with a double click, like any normal app.